sourmash-bio/sourmash_plugin_branchwater/README.md

 See Rust code in `src/` and Python wrapper in `python/`.

 To try out, use a branch of sourmash that contains [sourmash#2438](https://github.com/sourmash-bio/sourmash/pull/2438).
-Then, `pip install -e .` and use `sourmash scripts manysearch` or `sourmash scripts manygather`.
+Then, `pip install -e .` and use `sourmash scripts manysearch` or `sourmash scripts fastgather`.

 Uses [pyo3](https://github.com/PyO3/pyo3) for wrapping.